bduffy089/Sample_Grades_Project/README.md

 # Sample_Grades_Project
 by Britney Duffy
-Sample Grades Project in Joy of Coding Bootcamp

 ## Instructions
 Write a program that reads in the csv file linked above and outputs the mean, median, and standard deviation